 Youth Unlimited knows that most miracles don’t happen overnight.
 Our dedicated staff work with young people and struggling families for as long as it takes to help move them from despair to a thriving community members.
 Our goal is to help young families raise their children in a safe and supportive environment by making a lasting difference in their lives.

-The Stepping Stones program also includes:
+The Young Families program also includes:

 Thrive was created in partnership with World Vision to help young struggling mothers improve the quality of their own lives and that of their families.
 The 10-week, full-time life skills program helps participants set goals for the future to overcome barriers that often get in the way of success.

 Through the program, women who are alone, unemployed or on income assistance will be given the tools and direction they need to transform the trajectory of their lives and that of their children.